 Please note that all questions concerning the DOROTHY application process should be directed to the Research Office at your proposed host institution.
 The Irish Research Council will not respond to questions concerning eligibility or the application process from individual applicants.
 This ensures transparency and fairness to all applicants.

-If the Research Office is unable to answer your query, they should send the query to the IRC by emailing email@example.com with the subject line ‘DOROTHY 2022 FAQ’.
+If the Research Office is unable to answer your query, they should send the query to the IRC by emailing email@example.com with the subject line ‘DOROTHY 2023 FAQ’.
 Queries received from Research Offices will be answered through the Frequently Asked Questions (FAQs) process.
-A FAQs document will be available on the DOROTHY website once the call has opened and updated frequently until the applicable deadline.
+A FAQs document is available on the DOROTHY website and will be updated frequently until the applicable deadline.